biojava/biojava.github.io/wiki/BioJava:CookBook:PDB:atoms.md

 ### How can I access the atoms in a structure?

+BioJava provides a flexible data structure for managing protein structural data.
+The Structure class is the main container.

-The Structure object has a hierarchy of sub-objects:
+A Structure has a hierarchy of sub-objects:

     Structure
             |